Python Learning Path for Professionals: The 4-Phase Plan

 One of my students earlier this year was given a $200 monthly Claude Code seat at his company along with near-unlimited API access.
 He was asked to build an internal dashboard from scratch.
 The tool budget was solved.
 What was not solved was knowing how to debug what Claude generated.
 Over a series of sessions we worked through how it was constructing its own SQL commands behind the scenes.
 His query accuracy went from roughly 50% to 100% once he could see and steer the underlying logic.
 That entire arc happened inside Phase 3.
 Without Phase 1 and 2 foundations, none of it would have been possible.

-Phase 4: Real Projects and a GitHub Portfolio (Months 6 to 9)
+Phase 4: Real Projects and a GitHub Portfolio (last)

 This is where most self-learners stall.
 Phases 1 to 3 produce capability.
 Phase 4 produces evidence.